You are listening to the Sean Hannity Radio Show Podcast.

 I'm sick of all of them.

-And um and the Freedom Caucus, you know what?
+And him and the Freedom Caucus.

-You can just count on them to just give us the best soundest counsel about what is doable.
+You can just count on them to just give us the best, soundest counsel about what is doable.

 Heather, hi, how are you?